texhex/Euphoria66/README.md

 We all know it, stress is bad - so we have done everything to prevent it.
 All areas, even the hallways, are equipped with picture masterpieces and genius sculptures to make your stay a pleasure.

-But in case you need them, we also offer 24 massage tables.
+But in case you need them, we also offer 32 massage tables.
 Just to be safe, not because you will need them - ever.

-Our main debris storage area, near the core of the asteroid, is designed in a way that you can safely access any needed material from above, without the need to pass all those ugly debris piles.
+Our main debris storage area, near the core of the asteroid, is designed so you can easily access any needed material from above, without the need to pass all those ugly debris piles.

 ![debris pile](https://github.com/texhex/Euphoria66/raw/master/img/debrispile.png)